TheOohWee/sibcgarda/README.md

 ---

+### I just found out there is some problem with transcripts here (some .txt look strange), but scores were calculated fine.

 ## What this is for

 - **Earnings themes**: demand, hiring, pricing, capex, AI, efficiency — keyword density plus sentiment (VADER) on sentences that mention each theme.